IPA.CONF(5) IPA.CONF(5)

 reached at the moment of the start of ipa(8).
 Also rule's startup sec-

-tion has one command that is always run at startup.
+tion has one command, which is always run at startup.
 Here we use one

 back-slash character for splitting a command string.

-A limit section also can have own startup and shutdown sections with
+A limit can have own startup and shutdown sections with the following

 if_reached - if a limit is reached;